 What type of care do you want?
 For most women pregnancy and birth are a normal, healthy part of their lives.
 The care you choose to have for your pregnancy and birth will depend on a number of things.
 Once you find out that you are pregnant, review the care options below and contact the hospital to request an appointment for your first visit.This should take place between 12 and 14 weeks of pregnancy.
 Maternity Fees & Charges apply women choosing semi-private and private care.

 You will need to visit one of our specialist clinics if you suffer from certain conditions.
 Women with medical conditions, e.g. diabetes, cardiac disease or epilepsy should be seen as early as possible.

 Most women are entitled to free maternity care as a public patient.

-As a Semi-private patient, you will be seen by an Obstetrician or Specialist Registrar for your visits at the clinic.
+As a Semi-private patient, you will be seen by a Consultant or Specialist Registrar for your visits at the clinic.

 As a private patient, you choose a Consultant who sees you for all your appointments in their private rooms

 Average Length of Cycles: From first day of your period to the first day of your next period.
 Ranges from: 22 to 44.
 Leave 28 if unsure.